-The ICE FOD in the Houston Field Office, and the WCSO shall meet at least annually, and as needed, to review and assess the immigration enforcement activities conducted by the participating WCSO personnel, and to ensure compliance with the terms of this MOA.
+The ICE FOD in Chicago, Illinois, and the WCSO shall meet at least annually, and as needed, to review and assess the immigration enforcement activities conducted by the participating WCSO personnel, and to ensure compliance with the terms of this MOA.
 When necessary, ICE and the WCSO may limit the participation of these meetings in regards to non-law enforcement personnel.
-The attendees will meet in the Houston Field Office at locations to be agreed upon by the parties, or via teleconference.
-The participants will be supplied with specific information on case reviews, individual participants' evaluations, complaints filed, media coverage, and, to the extent practicable, statistical information on immigration enforcement activity in the Houston Field Office.
+The attendees will meet in Chicago, Illinois at locations to be agreed upon by the parties, or via teleconference.
+The participants will be supplied with specific information on case reviews, individual participants' evaluations, complaints filed, media coverage, and, to the extent practicable, statistical information on immigration enforcement activity in Chicago, Illinois.
 An initial review meeting will be held no later than nine months after certification of the initial class of participating WCSO personnel under Section VII, above.